jgb-solutions/cbh/Refactoring.md

 I didn't find a need for a lot of refactors other than the check for the length of the encrypted string, that didn't need to be done last.

-I also added 4 new jest tests to check different
+I also added 4 new jest tests to check different scenarios of passing different input types.